Malaysia digital nomad visa: Requirements & application guide

 Dependents apply concurrently with or after the main applicant.

-Dependent Fee: A dependent fee (RM 500) is paid for each family member upon initial approval.
+Dependent fee: A dependent fee (RM 500) is paid for each family member upon initial approval.

-Visa Bureaucracy: Dependents are issued their own professional visit pass sticker, linked to the main applicant’s De Rantau status.
+Visa bureaucracy: Dependents are issued their own professional visit pass sticker, linked to the main applicant’s De Rantau status.
 All dependent documents (passports, marriage/birth certificates) must be included in the initial submission, often requiring professional translation and verification.

-Security Bond: Family members from certain countries may also be required to post a refundable security bond.
+Security bond: Family members from certain countries may also be required to post a refundable security bond.

 VII.
-Living in Malaysia as a Digital Nomad
+Living in Malaysia as a digital nomad

 Life in Malaysia for remote workers is defined by high affordability, excellent food, and a developed tech infrastructure, particularly in designated nomad-ready living and working hubs.

-Hotspots and Community
+Hotspots and community

 Kuala Lumpur (KL): The main digital nomad community and expat community hub.
-KL offers world-class coworking spaces, high-speed internet, and abundant leisure activities.
+KL offers world-class coworking spaces, high-speed internet and abundant leisure activities.
 The cost of living is significantly lower than in Western capitals, especially for housing.

 Penang Island: Known for its rich cultural history, vibrant food scene (George Town), and a rapidly growing tech sector.
 Offers a great balance between city life and proximity to the beach.